Here are the best rat trap ever that work and will have you clearing out your infestation FAST!

 You set the Professional trap by setting the trigger under the bait pad.

-Most professional rat exterminators use Victor Professional Rat Traps.
+Most professional exterminators use Victor Professional Rat Traps.

-The larger bait pad on the Professional trap increases the probability that a rat will trigger the trap.
+The larger bait pad on the Professional model increases the probability that a rat will trigger the trap.
 The bait pad is also pre-scented with a cheese flavoring so baiting is not required.

 I still put a little peanut butter on the pad for good luck.

-The Professional rat trap can also be set to have different sensitivity.
+The Professional model can also be set to have different sensitivity.